 You do not need new rules to regulate AI use.
 The existing SRA Standards and Regulations already apply.
 The key provisions are:

-Competence (Paragraph 3.2, Code of Conduct for Solicitors)
+Competence (Paragraphs 3.2 and 3.3, Code of Conduct for Solicitors)

-You must only act within your areas of competence.
-This extends to the tools you use.
+Paragraph 3.2 requires you to ensure the service you provide is competent and timely; paragraph 3.3 requires you to maintain your competence and keep your professional knowledge and skills up to date.
+Together, these extend to the tools you use.
 The SRA expects solicitors who use AI to understand how the tool works well enough to review its output critically, including recognising when it may be wrong.

 In practice, this means: